DLEIVA/TreballPracticCienciaDatosR/README.md

 ### David Leiva Ureña

-#### Departmento Psicología Social y Psicología Cuantitativa, Universidad de Barcelona
+#### Departamento Psicología Social y Psicología Cuantitativa, Universidad de Barcelona

 ---